Freely-Given-org/BibleBooksCodes/README.md

 ## Derived files

 JSON, however, is more popular these days, and so the XML data table is converted into multiple JSON Objects (all within a single JSON file).
 So too with pickled Python dictionaries and more formats to come.
+And better documentation to come as well.
+And schemas for validation.

 ## Packages

 Python, Rust, and Javascript utility packages are/will-be supplied and available on package managers like [PyPI](https://pypi.org/user/FGorg/), [Crates.io](https://crates.io/crates/bos_books_codes) and [NpmJs](https://www.npmjs.com/).

+Note that nothing here is at version 1.0 yet.
+Firstly, we need to take a look at the API (things like naming and error-handling conventions in each of the programming languages, as well as general things like consistency, and symmetry related to the dataset, etc.) and see how it could/should be improved.

+If a developer wants the data available in a package for a different language beyond the above three, we'll be happy to incorporate that into this repo as well.